aphrochl/Neural-Networks/README.md

 - **Performance Evaluation**: Assessing the model's accuracy and training time on both training and testing sets, ensuring reliable evaluation metrics.
 - **Dropout Regularization**: Implementing dropout layers to prevent overfitting and improve model performance.

----

-## Results
-After training the models, you can find the evaluation results in the notebook.
-The metrics to look for include:
-- **Accuracy** on the test set
-- **Training time**